 Is Primerica A Scam?

 While their methods are unconventional and may be considered unprofessional by others in the insurance world, Primerica is not a scam.
 Is it a “pyramid scheme” (as many call MLM structures)?
 Yes.
 Primerica is the Amway or LuLaRoe of financial services, but it doesn’t mean to say that it is a scam.

-Primerica is a publicly traded company and has been in the life insurance industry for over 40 years which makes them a well-established member in the life insurance community.
+Primerica is a publicly traded company and has been in the life insurance industry for over 40 years which makes them a well established member in the life insurance community.